mijumall/multipleRegression/README.md

 # multipleRegression
-Lightweight Multiple Regression model with t-test functionality.
+Simple Multiple Regression model with t-test functionality.
-The standard errors are robust and appropriate under both heteroskedasticity and homoskedasticity.
+The standard errors are robust and appropriate under both __heteroskedasticity__ and __homoskedasticity__.

 Example usage: